-If the stock exchange value of the shares of a UCITS ETF significantly varies from the fund's net asset value, the UCITS ETF is obliged to provide investors who have acquired their shares on the secondary market with the ability to sell their shares directly back to the ETF at their net asset value, rather than only having the option of selling them on the secondary market.
+Secondary market investors do not usually have the right to redeem their shares in a UCITS ETF.
+However, if the stock exchange value of the shares of a UCITS ETF significantly varies from the fund's NAV, the UCITS ETF is obliged to provide investors who have acquired their shares on the secondary market with the ability to sell their shares directly back to the ETF at their NAV, rather than only having the option of selling them on the secondary market.
 This may apply in cases of market disruption, such as the absence of a market maker in respect of the shares.
 In such situations, information should be communicated to the regulated markets on which the shares are traded, indicating that the UCITS ETF is open for direct redemptions at the level of the UCITS ETF.

-While permitting direct redemptions by secondary market investors may well pose operational difficulties (for example for investors trying to demonstrate their title to the shares and compliance with the AML requirements to which the UCITS ETF is subject to), UCITS ETFs must disclose the process to be followed by investors in such circumstances, as well as the potential costs involved in its prospectus.
+While permitting direct redemptions by secondary market investors may well pose operational difficulties (for example for investors trying to demonstrate their title to the shares and compliance with the anti-money laundering requirements to which the UCITS ETF is subject to), UCITS ETFs must disclose the process to be followed by investors in such circumstances, as well as the potential costs involved in its prospectus.
 The costs may not be excessive or punitive and should reflect the actual costs to the UCITS ETF of providing this service.